 Marin County COVID-19 Vaccination Progress Among Eligible Residents by Race/Ethnicity and Age Categories

 The following bar charts show the percent of eligible Marin county residents by age group and race/ethnicity that have either partially vaccinated (either received the 1st dose of the Pfizer/Moderna Vaccine), completed the vaccine series (2nd dose of the Pfizer/Moderna Vaccine or received Johnson and Johnson vaccine), or have not been vaccinated.
-Marin County Population estimates for race/ethnicity and age group are determined by using the American Community Survey (2015-2019).
+Marin County Population estimates for race/ethnicity and age group are determined by using the California Department of Finance population estimates (2021).
 As population estimates may not be precise, proportion vaccinated will only be displayed up to 98% for age groups and race/ethnicity.
 These data do not include San Quentin inmates.

 COVID-19 Vaccination and Case Rates by Geography